 Tom Jilbert is Assistant Professor (Tenure Track) within the Ecosystems and Environment Research Program (ECOENV).
 His Tenure-Track position is co-funded by University of Helsinki and Vesijärvi Foundation.
 Tom is also Academy of Finland Research Fellow since September 2018.
 He is specialized in the study of sediment biogeochemistry and phosphorus cycling, in particular in eutrophied and low-oxygen aquatic environments.
 Tom is involved in various collaborative projects within ABRU, with other research groups in ECOENV, and with national and international partners, including University of Turku, Finnish Geological Survey, University of Utrecht (Netherlands) and Stirling University (UK).
 In 2018 Tom co-ordinated an international symposium on lake restoration in Lahti, Finland and gave a keynote talk at the Ocean Deoxygenation Conference in Kiel, Germany.
-In 2019 he will give a keynote at the ASLO Aquatic Sciences meeting in Puerto Rico.
+In February 2019 he gave an invited presentation at the ASLO Aquatic Sciences meeting in Puerto Rico.

 Karoliina Koho is an Academy Research Fellow and the Principal Investigator in two Academy of Finland funded projects.
 Her work is focused on the interface of ecology and biogeochemistry, investigating how benthic (micro)organisms influence oxygen dynamics, and nutrient and carbon cycling in sediments.
 Her research to date has focused on understanding of biogeochemical cycles and ecosystem dynamics in low-oxygen settings, such as oceanic Oxygen Minimum Zones (OMZs), as well as survival strategies of single celled eukaryotes (benthic foraminifera) in these hostile environments.
 In addition to benthic ecology and biogeochemistry, Karoliina's previous projects have included aspects of paleoenvironmental research and development of foraminiferal paleoindicators, or proxies.
 These aspects of her research background connect her understanding of modern day aquatic biogeochemistry to long-term elemental cycles on Earth.